 Most professionals learn that this is so, once they have been in practice for a few days!
 Some resist it or give way grudgingly, generally making the patient feel uncomfortable, and neither of these responses is appropriate.
 Most professionals learn how to manage, and to take a longer and broader view.

 The other important context is the team, most of whom will be from other professions.
 Generally, during training and early work, a professional works with and learns from other people from the same profession.
 They learn how to get on with colleagues socially.
 Generally, the professional group will have similar areas of interest and expertise, one will rarely be in a position of disagreeing about the use of their shared knowledge and skills.

 A multi-professional team is quite different from a uni-professional team working from a single department.
 Other people will have their own areas of expertise, some overlapping with your own expertise.
 Their culture is likely to be similar, but there will undoubtedly be differences.
 Thus, other professionals may disagree with or question core parts of a professional’s practice and knowledge.
 They will have different priorities.
 Their culture and approach may be different.

 This difference between professions can be managed using two complementary approaches.
 The first is relatively straightforward and draws on universal social skills.
-It depends upon getting to know the other people, developing social relationships through shared areas of interest such as clinical matters outside either professional sphere, or a particular type of music.
+It depends upon getting to know other people, developing social relationships through shared areas of interest such as clinical matters outside the professional sphere, or shared interests in hobbies and leisure pursuits, such as music.